alexanderdurr/WASP-DECIDE/README.md

 the Launch Interceptor Condition 3 is set to true, which ultimately results in a launch.

 The difference of consecutive points (POINTS.X, POINTS.Y) is between 0 and sqrt(2).
 By changing to a value LENGTH1 over sqrt(2).
-This condition can be made false, resulting in no launch.
+This Launch Interceptor Condition 1 (LIC_1) can be made false, resulting in an abort of launch.
+-> Try it!
 Feel free to experiment!

 ### Testing